Undergraduate Athletic Training Admissions and Retention Requirements

 Students receiving the highest scores in the rating process will be invited to enter the athletic training major.
-The selection committee is comprised of the ATEP faculty and Weber State University preceptors.
+The selection committee is comprised of the AT Program faculty and Weber State University AT students and/or preceptors.
 Approximately twenty students can be chosen to enter the major each year, in compliance with accreditation guidelines concerning preceptor-to-student ratios.
-Selection into the ATEP is competitive and satisfaction of the minimum requirements does not guarantee admission.
+Selection into the AT Program is competitive and satisfaction of the minimum requirements does not guarantee admission.

 Applicants not invited to enter the athletic training program may reapply the following year.
 All applicants who eventually re-apply must meet all requirements in effect at the time of application.
-Students are encouraged to contact the ATEP Director for current admission requirements.
+Students are encouraged to contact the AT Program Director for current admission requirements.

 After students are selected into the Athletic Training Major, retention in the program will be based on the following criteria:

-Grade “C” or better in all athletic training major courses (includes clinical application courses).
+Grade ‘B-” or better in all athletic training major courses (includes clinical application courses).